 Chad is one of the poorest countries in the world.
-On top of a critical food and nutrition situation, violence in neighbouring countries forced thousands of people to flee to Chad, while internal forced displacement continues in the Lake Chad region.
-EU humanitarian aid provides food assistance, life-saving nutrition treatment for undernourished children, and support to fight epidemics.
-Aid reaches internally displaced people, refugees, and host communities.
+On top of a critical food and nutrition situation, violence in neighbouring countries forced thousands of people to flee to Chad, while internal forced displacement continues in the country itself, in the Lake Chad region.
+EU humanitarian aid provides food assistance, life-saving nutrition treatment for undernourished children, and protection to internally displaced people, refugees, and host communities.

-Chad faces numerous challenges: food and nutrition insecurity, forced displacement, climate change (especially drought), epidemics (hepatitis E, cholera), and chronic poverty.
-As a result, about 4.4 million people are in need of humanitarian assistance.
+Chad faces numerous challenges: food and nutrition shortages, forced displacement, climate change (especially drought), epidemics (measles, malaria and cholera), and chronic poverty.
+The result of this is that 4.1 million people in Chad need humanitarian assistance.

-Violence and conflict in Chad's neighbouring countries (Central African Republic, Niger, Nigeria, Libya, and Sudan) have led to an influx of 446 000 refugees and asylum-seekers (up to 459 800 in January 2019).
+Violence and conflict in Chad's neighboring countries (the Central African Republic, Nigeria, and Sudan) have led to a massive influx of refugees and asylum-seekers (up to 459 800 in January 2019).
 However, as one of the poorest countries in the world, Chad's capacity to provide assistance to them is rather limited.
-In the first months of 2018, close to 30 000 new refugees crossed the border into Chad as violence escalated in Central African Republic.
+In 2018, more than 20 000 new Central African refugees crossed the border into Chad as violence escalated in the Central African Republic.
 In January 2019, 4 500 Nigerian fleeing attacks from armed groups sought refuge in the Lake Chad basin.

-The EU and its humanitarian partners set up agricultural activities in east and southern Chad to promote self-reliance and self-sufficiency of refugees.
-Other partners' projects help Chadian returnees and Central African and Sudanese refugees to integrate into local communities.
+The EU and its humanitarian partners set up agricultural activities in eastern and southern Chad to promote refugees’ self-reliance and self-sufficiency.
+Projects are also in place to ease the integration of Chadian returnees, and Central African and Sudanese refugees into local communities.

-EU assistance also enables humanitarian access to those in need, for instance by funding the United Nations Humanitarian Air Service UNHAS, which helps aid organisations to reach by air refugees and internally displaced people located in remote or hard-to-access areas.
+In 2018, the EU provided funding for the United Nations Humanitarian Air Service (UNHAS) which helps aid organisations to reach by air refugees and internally displaced people located in remote or hard-to-access areas.